Switzerland - Data Protection Overview

 The current FADP requires that the collection of personal data and the processing purposes be transparent ('recognisable') to the data subject.
 It follows that data subjects have a right to be informed about the fact that the controller collects personal data about them and about the purposes of the processing if the collection and processing is not evident from the circumstances (Articles 4(2) and 4(4) of the FADP).

 Under the Revised FADP, this transparency principle follows from the 'fairness' principle set out in Article 6(2) of the Revised FADP.
-And, privacy notices become a must.
+And privacy notices become a must.
 To some extent, controller will also have to inform data subjects actively about personal data collection and processing that may seem obvious to the data subject and would not require active information under the current FADP.
 Article 19 of the Revised FADP contains a list of minimum elements of information that controllers need to convey to data subject at collection of personal data.
 Further obligations to actively inform data subjects are set out in Article 10 (3)(d) (obligation to publish the contact details of the DPO) Article 14(3) (obligation to publish the contact details of the Swiss representative), and Article 21(1) (obligation to inform about automated individual decision-making) of the Revised FADP.
-See also section on principles above.
+Also see the section on principles above.

-Article 8 of the the FADP provides data subjects with the right to access personal data undergoing processing and which relate to the data subject.
+Article 8 of the FADP provides data subjects with the right to access personal data undergoing processing and which relate to the data subject.
 This includes a right to receive a copy of the personal data undergoing processing.
 In an access request, data subjects may also ask for available information about the origin (sources) of the personal data, the purposes of processing, the categories of the personal data undergoing processing and the categories of recipients of the personal data.

-The controller needs to provide the information in writing and, provide a copy of the personal data, e.g. in the form of a print-out or an excerpt from relevant data bases.
-A 30-day deadline applies.
-But controllers may also inform the data subject that gathering the relevant information and data requires more time, or provide the information and data staggered.
+The controller needs to provide the information in writing and provide a copy of the personal data, e.g. in the form of a print-out or an excerpt from relevant data bases.
+A 30-day deadline applies, but controllers may also inform the data subject that gathering the relevant information and data requires more time, or provide the information and data staggered.

-Controller may refuse, limit or defer their provision of information and data if this is required to comply with a legal obligation laid down in Swiss law or in order to protect the overriding interests of third parties, or (provided the controller does not disclose the personal data to third-party recipients) based on prevailing interests of the controller (Article 9 of the FADP).
+Controller may refuse, limit, or defer their provision of information and data if this is required to comply with a legal obligation laid down in Swiss law or in order to protect the overriding interests of third parties, or (provided the controller does not disclose the personal data to third-party recipients) based on prevailing interests of the controller (Article 9 of the FADP).
 The fact that prevailing interests of the controller are only valid grounds for refusal, limitation or deferral if the controller does not share the personal data with other controllers (recipients) results in a relatively weak protection of the controller's business secrets.